just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Search-Algorithms.rst

     </iframe>
     </center>
     <p></p>
-    <p>Or, you can play the game "by hand", in which case one team member will
+    <p>Or, you can play the game without a computer, in which case one team member will
         think of a secret number between 1 and 100 and the other team members will collaborate to try to come up with the best guess.
 Just as in the widget, after each guess, the person who knows the secret will tell the guessers